ripsawridge/site/site/contents/_cma/2020/strahlkogel.md

 At a little notch we got out my never-used purple 30 meter rope.
 Uli outfit me with gear.
 We had two cams, a great selection of nuts and many slings.
 I stepped around to the right and headed straight up a chimney of chunky granitic shards.
-The many hours of toil in the *Gerällfelder* below finally felt an acceptable cost for the clean, integrated movement in a space seldom attained.
+The many hours of toil in the *Geröllfelder* below finally felt an acceptable cost for the clean, integrated movement in a space seldom attained.
 The orchestral *Bauwerk* of firm, deep footings in the earth balanced the envelope-thin edge of this "Other-World"